stargate/data-api/docker-compose/README.md

 Follow instructions under the [Script options](#script-options) section to use the locally built image.

-## Stargate Data API with 3-node DSE-6.9 cluster
+## Data API with DSE-6.9 cluster

-You can start a simple Stargate configuration with the following command:
+You can start a simple configuration with the following command:

 ```
 ./start_dse69.sh